PhilipSh/ngx-device-permission/packages/ngx-device-permission/README.md

 # ngx-device-permission

-Angular library for managing browser permissions and accessing media devices (like microphone and camera) in a reactive and composable way using the [Permissions API](https://developer.mozilla.org/en-US/docs/Web/API/Permissions_API) and [MediaDevices API](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices).
+Angular library for managing browser permissions and accessing media devices (like microphone and camera) in a reactive and composable way using the [Permissions API](https://developer.mozilla.org/en-US/docs/Web/API/Permissions_API).

 ## 📦 Installation